guilhermeSousa1/guilhermeSousa1/README.md

 ### About 👀

-Frontend Developer contractor with multiple years of proven success in architecture, design, development and testing of a broad range of complex and innovative web applications.
+Software Engineer contractor with multiple years of proven success in architecture, design, development and testing of a broad range of complex and innovative web applications.

 Solid experience with agile development in startup, enterprise and remote environments.
 Self-directed and highly motivated technical professional with a team-oriented attitude and excellent communication skills.